 This information explains how to care for a suspected or actual extravasation.

-You are receiving this information because there is a chance that some of the medication you received leaked into your tissue.
+You’re getting this information because there’s a chance that some of the medication you were given leaked into your tissue.

-Caring for the Site
+Caring for the Extravasation Site

-- Apply a ________________compress to the site 4 to 5 times a day for the next 48 hours.
+- Apply a ________________compress to the site 4 to 5 times a day for the next 48 hours (2 days).
 Leave the compress on for 20 minutes each time.
 This will help decrease the swelling and discomfort.

 - Raise the affected area on a pillow as often as you can for the next 24 to 48 hours.
 This will help decrease the swelling and improve the blood supply to the area.